Malaria During Pregnancy

-Pregnancy is the time when you want to ensure your health stays at its peak and there are no complications that could affect the baby.
-There are certain health conditions that arise despite all the precautions taken, and malaria can be one of them.
+Pregnancy is the time when you want to ensure your health stays at its peak, and there are no complications that could affect the baby.
+However, certain health conditions arise despite all the precautions taken, and malaria can be one of them.
 It is a life-threatening disease that is preventable and curable through sustained medication.
+In this post, we will discuss what malaria is, its causes, diagnosis, and its risk and treatment during pregnancy.

 Malaria is a lethal disease that is caused by a parasite which infects the female Anopheles mosquitoes.
 When these mosquitoes feed on humans by biting them, malaria spreads and is thus transmitted into human beings.
 These malarial parasites have been identified as follows: